Calamite8/Java-Laundry-App-/src/main/java/laundrysystem/README.txt

-SIMPLE LAUNDRY SYSTEM DASHBOARD - NetBeans Setup Guide
+LAUNDRY SYSTEM DASHBOARD - NetBeans Setup Guide
 ========================================================

 This is a Java Swing desktop application (no database required —